themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 The idea of these methods is to inject noise in the text so that the model trained is robust to perturbations.

 - **Spelling error injection**
-In this method, we add spelling error to some random word in the sentence.
-These spelling errors can be added programatically or using a mapping of common spelling errors such as [this list](https://github.com/makcedward/nlpaug/blob/master/model/spelling_en.txt) for English.
+In this method, we add spelling errors to some random word in the sentence.
+These spelling errors can be added programmatically or using a mapping of common spelling errors such as [this list](https://github.com/makcedward/nlpaug/blob/master/model/spelling_en.txt) for English.
 ![](/images/nlp-aug-spelling-example.png){.img-center}

 - **QWERTY Keyboard Error Injection**
-This method tries to simulate common errors that happens when typing on a QWERTY layout keyboard due to keys that are very near to each other.
+This method tries to simulate common errors that happen when typing on a QWERTY layout keyboard due to keys that are very near to each other.
 The errors are injected based on keyboard distance.
 ![](/images/nlp-aug-keyboard-error-example.png){.img-center}

 ## Implementation
 To apply all the above methods, you can use the python library called [nlpaug](https://github.com/makcedward/nlpaug).
 It provides a simple and consistent API to apply these techniques.

 ## Conclusion
-My takeaway from the literature review is that many of these augmentation methods are very task-specific and their impact on performance have been studied for some particular use-cases only.
+My takeaway from the literature review is that many of these augmentation methods are very task-specific and their impact on performance has been studied for some particular use-cases only.
 It would be an interesting research to systematically compare these methods and analyze their impact on performance for many tasks.

 ## References
 - Qizhe Xie, et al. ["Unsupervised Data Augmentation for Consistency Training"](https://arxiv.org/abs/1904.12848)